On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Elliptic fibrations

 The bimeromorphic models of elliptic threefolds in the following statement will be useful in our proof of Proposition~\ref{pro-ClisseOP}.

-\begin{thm}[{\cite[Theorem A.1]{NakayamaLoc}}] Let $f: X \to B$ be an elliptic fibration with $X$ being a compact K\"ahler threefold.
-Then $f$ is bimeromorphic to an elliptic fibration $f' : X' \to B'$ over a compact normal surface $B'$ satisfying the following properties: \begin{itemize} \item $X'$ has at worst terminal singularities; \item $f'$ has equidimensional fibers. \end{itemize} \end{thm}
+\begin{thm}[\cf~{\cite[Theorem A.1]{NakayamaLoc}}] Let $f\colon X \to B$ be an elliptic fibration with $X$ being a compact K\"ahler threefold.
+Then $f$\! is bimeromorphic to an elliptic fibration $f' \colon X' \to B'$ over a compact normal surface $B'$ satisfying the following properties: \begin{itemize} \item $X'$ has at worst terminal singularities. \item $f'$ has equidimensional fibers. \end{itemize} \end{thm}

-\begin{proof} Up to replacing $X$ and $B$ by some K\"ahler desingularizations of them, we can assume that both $X$ and $B$ are smooth, $X$ is K\"ahler, and the discriminant locus of $f$ is a normal crossing divisor of $B$.
+\begin{proof} Up to replacing $X$ and $B$ with some K\"ahler desingularizations of them, we can assume that both $X$ and $B$ are smooth, $X$ is K\"ahler, and the discriminant locus of $f$ is a normal crossing divisor of $B$.
 Under these assumption, $f$ is locally projective by~\cite[Theorem 3.3.3]{NakayamaLoc}.
-Now Theorem~\ref{thm-Nakmodbim} is a consequence of~\cite[Theorem A.1]{NakayamaLoc}. \end{proof}
+Theorem~\ref{thm-Nakmodbim} is then a consequence of~\cite[Theorem A.1]{NakayamaLoc}. \end{proof}